-Joanna Hempel's Novels
+Joanna Millicer Hempel's Novels

 In 2003, I translated a family chronicle from Polish into English.
-I soon realized that I had material for a historical novel about World War I on the Eastern Front and the Russian Revolution.
+I soon realized that I had material for a historical novel about World War I on the Eastern Front, and about the Russian Revolution.
 For a playwright, beginning a novel can be a challenge akin to a right-handed person learning to write with the left.
 I began attending workshops on writing historical fiction.

 In 2002 I had joined a group of writers and intellectuals at Soirées Littéraires in the New South Wales Writers' Centre, feasting on monthly lectures on European literature and writers.
 In 2006 I became its director for four years.